 Active in Washington, D.C.

-Collection Summary: An interview of Mindy Weisel conducted 2001 Sept.
-21-Nov.
-1, by Anne Louise Bayly, for the Archives of American Art, in Washington, DC.
+Collection Summary: An interview of Mindy Weisel conducted 2001 September 21-November 1, by Anne Louise Bayly, for the Archives of American Art, in Washington, D.C.

 Weisel speaks of her parents and their surviving the Holocaust; her mother showing her beauty as a child; being the daughter of survivors; wanting to draw as a child; studying art in college; her marriage and motherhood; balancing the role of wife, mother and artist; September 11th; her Ella Fitzgerald series; her time at the Virginia Center for the Creative Arts; process of working; creating Lily Lets Dance and Its Ok Kid; writing her books "Daughters of Absence", "Touching Quite", "The Rainbow Diet"; art and survival.